TheAlexLichter/talk-voidzero-rolldown-squiggleconf-25/slides.md

 <VClicks>

-* JS creates an ArrayBuffer and passes it to Rust.
+* JS creates an `ArrayBuffer` and passes it to Rust.
-* Rust creates an Allocator using that buffer as its backing memory.
+* Rust creates an `Allocator` and uses the buffer as backing memory.
-* Rust parses the AST into that allocator (including comments).
+* Rust parses the AST into that allocator
 * Rust also converts module record and errors into arena types, and writes them into the allocator.
-* Rust writes into the end of the buffer the offset at which data begins in the buffer.
+* Insert the offset at which data begins in the buffer at the end of the buffer.
 * Control passes back to JS.
 * JS code decodes data in the buffer, and creates JS objects fitting the ESTree shape.

 </VClicks>

+---
+layout: intro
+---

+# ~5x faster (in typical cases) compared to normal serialization

 ---